 The Didactic Instructor of the Year Award, established in 1991, is presented to an individual who has made a significant contribution to the education of student nurse anesthetists in the classroom.
 This Award recognizes the commitment of individuals to the profession of nurse anesthesia and to the advancement of educational standards that further the art and science of anesthesiology and result in high quality patient care.

-The Award is presented during the AANA Annual Meeting.
+The Award is presented during the Educate, Develop, Grow, Engage (EDGE) Meeting.

 The nominee may be a CRNA/nurse anesthesiologist or non-CRNA, who has been active in the educational process of student nurse anesthetists in the classroom during the most recent year ending August 31.
 The nominee may be living or deceased.
 The individual must: